Doriel Jacov, JD, LCSW, a relational psychotherapist in New York City.

 Doriel Jacov, JD, LCSW

-Relational & Trauma Therapy
+Psychodynamic & Trauma-Informed Therapy

 A Unique Perspective on High-Pressure Lives